djcas9/komanda-cli/README.md

 # Komanda CLI

 This is the sister app of https://github.com/mephux/komanda.
 I thought it would be fun so I did it.
+Komanda-cli is built using the awesome [gocui](https://github.com/jroimartin/gocui) package.

 Would love some help to get it 1:1 with irssi.
 Maybe embed lua,mruby or something else for the script lang.